polsys/ennemi/README.md

 In the future, the package will be published on PyPI.
 For now, see the building instructions.

-(If your machine has multiple Python installations, you may need to run e.g. `pip3`.)

 For documentation, please see https://polsys.github.io/ennemi.